dstrohmaier/dstrohmaier.github.io/posts/_posts/2022-05-31-The-Unmasking.md

 ### Disclaimer

-_I am currently founded by money from Cambridge University Press and Assessment, which also stewards various English dictionaries.
+_I am currently funded by money from Cambridge University Press and Assessment, which also stewards various English dictionaries.
 All opinions in this post are distinctly mine._

 ---